AaronBeaudoin/omelette/README.md

 ## 🚀 Deployment

-1. **Create a Cloudflare account** that you can deploy to, if you don't already have one.
+1. **Create a Cloudflare account** [here](https://dash.cloudflare.com/sign-up) if you don't already have one.
 After doing so, make sure to go to the **Workers** page in the dashboard and complete the setup steps.

 2. **Login to [Wrangler](https://developers.cloudflare.com/workers/wrangler/get-started)**, the CLI for working with Cloudflare Workers.